 “With everything going on these days in regards to immigration laws and also knowing what a struggle it was for my parents, I’m so thankful for everything they have done for me,” he shared.

 It was also his family that played the biggest role in Ramon’s choice to work in the medical field.
 When Ramon graduated from high school, he really wasn’t sure where the next steps in life would take him, so he looked to his mom for advice.
-She was the driving factor behind enrolling at Pima Medical Institute for his medical assistant certification.
+She was the one who encouraged Ramon to enroll at Pima Medical Institute for his medical assistant certification.
 And it made sense because working in healthcare is in his blood.

 “Both of my sisters went through the program and almost all of my family is in the medical field,” he said.
 “It has turned into something really great for me.
-I love the job and I love the field.”
+I love working in the medical field.”

 Development of a Leader